-The Wan Boo Sow Research Centre for Chinese Culture is set up in the year 2015 under the Department of Chinese Studies.
+The Wan Boo Sow Research Centre for Chinese Culture was set up in the year 2015 under the Department of Chinese Studies.
 Its mission is to raise research efforts and output in Chinese culture to a higher level, for NUS to establish itself as a leading institution in the field in Asia and beyond.
-The Centre promotes high quality academic research by consolidating the strengths and building synergies of the six existing research groups of the Department of Chinese Studies: Chinese Linguistics and Translation, Ming-Qing Studies, Print and Popular Culture, Southeast Asian Chinese and Modern China, Chinese Religions, and Classical Literature & Thought .
-The Centre also collaborates with local universities in organising and promoting Chinese cultural events.
+The Centre promotes high quality academic research by consolidating the strengths and building synergies of the six existing research groups of the Department of Chinese Studies: Chinese Linguistics and Translation, Ming-Qing Studies, Print and Popular Culture, Southeast Asian Chinese and Modern China, Chinese Religions, and Classical Literature & Thought.
+The Centre also collaborates with local universities and institutions in organising and promoting Chinese cultural events.
 Through visiting fellowships, it seeks to attract renowned scholars to Singapore to conduct interdisciplinary research.

 In order to facilitate scholarly exchanges and to keep our staff and students abreast with the latest trends in Chinese culture research, the Centre organises an average of two academic seminars every month.
 It also hosts two public talks by eminent local and international scholars every year.
 The Centre embarks on international and interdisciplinary research projects by forming research teams with our existing research groups and overseas research institutes by applying for external research funding and grants.